apache/druid/docs/tutorials/tutorial-rollup.md

 {"timestamp":"2018-01-02T21:35:45Z","srcIP":"7.7.7.7", "dstIP":"8.8.8.8","packets":12,"bytes":2818}
 ```

-We will see how to ingest this data using rollup.
+The tutorial guides you through how to ingest this data using rollup.

 ## Load the example data

-Load a sample dataset using INSERT and EXTERN functions.
+Load the sample dataset using INSERT and EXTERN functions.
 The EXTERN function lets you read external data or write to an external location.

 In the Druid web console, go to the Query view and run the following query: